There is a call to action for health care professionals working in the fields of obesity and diabetes: Use your words wisely!

 Since bias can be demonstrated through language, several organizations are taking action to encourage healthcare professionals to be more mindful of their word choices.
-In 2017, a task force of representatives from the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE) developed language guidelines for diabetes care and education.
+A task force of representatives from the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE) developed language guidelines for diabetes care and education.
 Similar guidelines have been published in the field of obesity by the Obesity Action Coalition and the Rudd Center for Food Policy & Obesity.

 The ADA/AADE guidelines include five recommendations for spoken or written language: